trinodb/trino.io/development/process.md

 6. Address concerns and update the pull request.

-    1. Comments are attached to each individual commit in the pull, and changes should be addressed in a new `Fixup!` commit placed after each commit.
+    1. Comments are attached to each individual commit in the pull, and changes should be addressed in a new [`fixup!` commit](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---fixupamendrewordltcommitgt) placed after each commit.
 This is to make it easier for the reviewer to see what was updated.
     2. After pushing the changes, add a comment to the pull-request, mentioning the reviewers by name, stating the change have been addressed.
 This is the only way that a reviewer is notified that you are ready for the code to be reviewed again.